 In my personal opinion, not budgeting your money is one of the biggest bad money habits you can have!

 I saw a statistic the other day that stated 1 out of 3 households don’t budget their money.
 That statistic is crazy to me!

-If we didn’t budget our money I have no doubt in my mind we would not have been able to save $100,000 in a 5 year period.
+If we didn’t budget our money, do not doubt in my mind, we would not have been able to save $100,000 in a five year period.

 If you fall in the 33% of households that aren’t budgeting your money, it’s not too late to break that bad money habit.

 Get started right now, seriously get out a pen and paper and start your budget.